Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Asyaathman95/README.md

 V.	Transparency-communicates openly about the software capabilities and limitations, especially regarding data usage and privacy’
 VI.
 Seek feedback-encourage feedback from diverse perspective to identify and address any ethical concerns in the software development process.

-REFERENCES
+REFERENCES.
 THE MYTHICAL MAN MONTH BY FREDRICKP.BROOKS JR.
-CLEAN CODE BY ROBERT C. MARTIN
+CLEAN CODE BY ROBERT C. MARTIN.

 Submission Guidelines:
 Your answers should be well-structured, concise, and to the point.